 Professionals are so confident in these benefits, they’re investing heavily in meditation for themselves and their teams, with companies like Apple, Google, Goldman Sachs, and Nike making it part of their employee development efforts.

-The experience was so invigorating, I'm recommending it to everyone I know who wants to recharge their minds and be more productive.
+The experience was highly invigorating.
+I’m recommending it to everyone I know who wants to recharge their minds and be more productive.
 Here are a few things I learned during my silent retreat.

 Everyone needs a recharge.

 One of the biggest benefits of the retreat was the higher level of energy I had when I returned to my desk.
 This wasn’t some kind of explosive, fast-paced energy, but more of a longer-term mental strength.
 I frankly felt far less burned out than I had just days before.
 And, and I had the mental stamina to show for it.

 This was energy I could put into my work.
 Generally, after a three-day weekend, it takes an effort to generate some momentum, but I was ready to jump right in.
 This gave me a head start on my week’s work and, best of all, that energy continued throughout much of the week.

 Each day consisted of more than ten 45-minute meditations.
 You sit in a comfortable position and concentrate on your breath.
 When thoughts swirl into your head, you simply re-focus on your breath.
 It seemed grueling at first, but became easier with more practice and experience.